jhnns/rewire/README.md

 rewire adds a special setter and getter to modules so you can modify their behaviour for better unit testing.
 You may

-- introduce mocks for other modules
+- inject mocks for other modules
 - leak private variables
 - override variables within the module.

 rewire does **not** load the file and eval the contents to emulate node's require mechanism.
 In fact it uses node's own require to load the module.
 Thus your module behaves exactly the same in your test environment as under regular circumstances (except your modifications).

-**Debugging is fully supported.**

-Furthermore rewire comes also with support for [browserify](https://github.com/substack/node-browserify).
-You just have to add rewire as a middleware (see below).
+Furthermore rewire comes also with support for various client-side bundlers (see [below](#client-side-bundlers)).

 [![Build Status](https://secure.travis-ci.org/jhnns/rewire.png?branch=master)](http://travis-ci.org/jhnns/rewire)